metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-JSONAPI/README.md

 # DESCRIPTION

-This module intends to supply the user with helper methods that can be used to build a JSON API compliant Mojolicious server.
+This module intends to supply the user with helper methods that can be used to build a JSON API compliant API using Mojolicious.
 It helps create routes for your resources that conform with the specification, along with supplying helper methods to use when responding to requests.

 See [http://jsonapi.org/](http://jsonapi.org/) for the JSON API specification.
 At the time of writing, the version was 1.0.